vmanne20/Auto-Repair-DB/README.md

 This will start a Docker instance (node) and log you in as the root user.
 Execute the following command:

-`curl -o runme.sh https://code.vt.edu/sid97/CS4604-project/raw/working-master/runme.sh && bash ./runme.sh`
+`curl -o runme.sh -H "PRIVATE_TOKEN:Awx_423GF5ecYL9N9jB2" https://code.vt.edu/api/v4/projects/4275/repository/files/runme.sh/raw?ref=master && bash ./runme.sh`

 This will start up a container listening on port 8080.
 Notice at the top of the page next to the node's IP address there is now a link labeled **8080**.
 Click on that link to use the application.